WasikQuayum/Low-Birth-Weight-Data-Science-Project-/README.md

 # Low-Birth-Weight-Data-Science-Project-
-Predict new born child weight normal or low.
+Predict new born child's weight is normal or low.
 It is a classification problem